The Venerable Servant of God

 Joseph the First, King of Portugal (1750-1777) during the time when Fr.
 Wyszynski arrived there.

-Mary the First, Queen of Portugal (1777-1816), who approved the existance of the Marian Order in her country.
+Mary the First, Queen of Portugal (1777-1816), who approved the existence of the Marian Order in her country.

 A few years after his death, the beatification process was begun in Portugal and later in Poland and Rome.
 This process, interrupted during the partition of Poland in the 19th century and the political turmoil in Portugal, was reopened in 1953 in Rome.
 Many report graces obtained through the intercession of Fr.
 Casimir.
 He was declared a Venerable Servant of God in 1989.